flyingmachine/brave-clojure-web/content/concurrency.md

 subject to the same non-deterministic results in a multi-threaded environment.
-For example, if two threads both try to increment Fred's hunger level with something like `fred.cuddle_hunger_level = fred.cuddle_hunger_level + 1`, one of the increments could be lost.
+For example, if two threads both try to increment Fred's hunger level with something like `fred.cuddle_hunger_level = fred.cuddle_hunger_level + 1`, one of the increments could be lost, just like in the example with two threads writing to `X` toward the beginning of the chapter.

 You program will be nondeterministic even if you're only performing *reads* on a separate thread.
 For example, suppose you're conducting